SMMILE: An Expert-Driven Benchmark for Multimodal Medical In-Context Learning: Discussion

 \section{Discussion}

 \textbf{Key findings.} In this work, we introduced SMMILE, a multimodal medical in-context learning benchmark designed in collaboration with a team of international clinical experts.
 Even the best-performing models, such as GPT-4o on SMMILE and Qwen2.5-VL-72B on SMMILE++, are only capable of answering approximately half of the questions accurately.
 Applying ICL results in substantial performance boosts for only a few models.
-Our results demonstrate a substantial gap between current MLLMs and the generalizability required for clinical use.
+Our results demonstrate a significant gap between current MLLMs and the generalizability required for clinical use.
+Limitations and future work are discussed in Appendix Section \ref{appendix:limitations}.

 \textbf{Impact.} SMMILE is the \textit{first} benchmark to (i) evaluate {multimodal} in-context learning in medicine, (ii) release expert-annotated problems with graded task difficulty for supporting medical ICL, and (iii) supply a fine-grained analysis toolkit with open datasets, evaluation code, and baselines so that researchers can reproduce our pipeline and measure progress with minimal friction.